mavryk-network/mavryk-rust/apps/baker/README.md

 If you did not done it before, you need to fund this account with at least 6000 ꜩ.
 Register the account as delegate and wait the amount of time equal to between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).

 ```
-tezos-client -E "http://localhost:18732" register key <delegate_alias> as delegate
+mavryk-client -E "http://localhost:18732" register key <delegate_alias> as delegate
 ```

 ### Run the baker

 _Note: It is recommended to run the baker with nohup_

-Assuming that the secret key (or locator for remote signing) is in `$HOME/.tezos-client` and the node is running locally and uses 18732 port for RPC, the command is:
+Assuming that the secret key (or locator for remote signing) is in `$HOME/.mavryk-client` and the node is running locally and uses 18732 port for RPC, the command is:

 ```
-nohup tezedge-baker --base-dir "$HOME/.tezos-client" --endpoint "http://localhost:18732" --baker <delegate_alias> &
+nohup tezedge-baker --base-dir "$HOME/.mavryk-client" --endpoint "http://localhost:18732" --baker <delegate_alias> &
 ```

 Additionally, you can run `tezedge-baker --help` to get short help.

 Options:

 - `--base-dir`: The base directory.
 The path to the directory where the baker can find secret keys, or the remote signer's location.
-Usually, it is `~/.tezos-client`.
+Usually, it is `~/.mavryk-client`.
 Also, this directory is used by baker as a persistent storage of the state.
 It is crucial, for example, when revealing the seed nonce in a new cycle.
 - `--endpoint`: TezEdge or Tezos node RPC endpoint.
 Usually the port is `8732` or `18732`.
 If node is running locally, it will be `http://localhost:8732`.
 - `--baker`: The alias of the baker.
 - `--archive` or `-a`: If this flag is used, the baker will store verbose information for debug in the base directory.